 The TCL D100 is great at displaying content smoothly.
 Even 24 fps content, which has long static images between frames, appears smooth as the pixel response time helps to blur the transitions.

 The TCL D100 can't remove judder from 24p movies regardless of the frame rate of the source.
+If judder bothers you, check out the Vizio D3 Series 2021 instead.
+It's a similar TV, but it can remove judder from 24p sources and the native apps.

 This TCL TV has a 60Hz panel, and doesn't support any variable refresh rate features.